grasshopperL/mygo/README.md

 # mygo
-This is a go project just for me to learn beego
+This is a go project just for me to learn leetcode and go